 If you decide to decline our programme offer, make sure you also withdraw your enrolment application in Studielink to avoid receiving emails about completing your enrolment.

-Please note that if the original language of your documents is in another language than English, Dutch, German, Spanish or French, these documents must be translated into English by sworn translators for application to the Graduate School of Humanities.
+Please note that if the original language of your documents is in another language than English, Dutch, German or French, these documents must be translated into English, Dutch, German, or French by a sworn translator for use in your application to the Graduate School of Humanities.

 Universiteit van Amsterdam